PaimaStudios/paima-engine-docs/6-environment-config-values.md

 This section includes optional environment variables that have sensible default values if not explicitly set.

 - `BATCHER_URI`: The URL of the deployed batcher, if used.
-- `DEFAULT_FEE`: The fee used for transactions.
+- `DEFAULT_FEE`: The blockchain fee to be set in transactions created by the Middleware.
 - `ENABLE_DRY_RUN`: Adds a `GET /dry_run` endpoint for input testing.
-Use it to post game input and wallet address to validate it.
-It does not modify the game state.
+Use it to post game inputs to validate them without modifying the game state.
 - `DEFAULT_FUNNEL_GROUP_SIZE`: The number of blocks queried in one funnel sync step.
 If not set, a value of 100 is used.
+Generally no need to change this value.
 - `NODE_ENV`: Used across modules to determine which .env file to read (`.env.$NODE_ENV`).
 Must be set separately if needed.
 - `FORCE_INVALID_PAIMA_DB_TABLE_DELETION`: Instead of failing during DB initialization, it deletes invalid tables and recreates them (without the previous content).
 If turned off, resync from scratch is needed after a major `paima-sdk` update that affects internal tables.
 - `STORE_HISTORICAL_GAME_INPUTS`: If enabled, one of the internal tables stores all of the posted game inputs.
 Note that the table is currently accessible only through a direct DB connection.